Dünyayı Kurtaran Adam: Cast

 Directed by Çetin İnanç and written by Cüneyt Arkın, a well-known Turkish actor whose works span the last five decades, the film also starred Arkın in the leading role.
 Other actors include Aytekin Akkaya who later starred in the Italian film Sopravvissuti della città morta, as well as Hüseyin Peyda and Füsun Uçar both of whom remained in Turkey.

+Production

 Soundtrack

 The musical soundtrack is entirely lifted from popular movies.
 The main theme used is "The Raiders March", composed by John Williams, from the 1981 film Raiders of the Lost Ark.
-Other scenes incorporated the music of Moonraker, Ben-Hur, Flash Gordon, Giorgio Moroder's version of Battlestar Galactica, Planet of the Apes, Silent Running, Moses and Disney's Black Hole.
+Other scenes incorporated the music of Moonraker, Ben-Hur, Flash Gordon, Giorgio Moroder's version of Battlestar Galactica, Planet of the Apes, Silent Running, Moses and Disney's The Black Hole.
 In the scene where Cüneyt Arkın and Aytekin Akkaya find the graves of old civilizations, the director selected Johann Sebastian Bach's Toccata to play.
 Music from Star Wars Academy Award winning John Williams score appears, but less extensively than footage from the film.